rust-lang/reference/src/linkage.md

 dynamically linked C runtimes for targets as appropriate.
 For example the `x86_64-pc-windows-msvc` and `x86_64-unknown-linux-musl` targets typically come with both runtimes and the user selects which one they'd like.
 All targets in the compiler have a default mode of linking to the C runtime.
-Typicall targets linked dynamically by default, but there are exceptions which are static by default such as:
+Typically targets are linked dynamically by default, but there are exceptions which are static by default such as:

 * `arm-unknown-linux-musleabi`